Sertoma Centre and New Star Merge

 What changes are coming and when?
 This will be a thoughtful transition, and we will carefully assess the best way to coordinate the delivery of services and maximize the strengths of each organization as we move forward.
 We will keep staff, families, the people we serve, and our supporters informed throughout the process.

 What is the timeline?
-While we are working on developing a timeline for the full transition, the target date is July 1, 2023 to have all local, state and federal contracts transitioned over so we can officially become one organization.
+While we are working on developing a timeline for the full transition, the target date is the middle of July to have all local, state and federal contracts transitioned over so we can officially become one organization.
 As the transition plan progresses, we will keep everyone updated.